Gumshoe Awards

-The Gumshoe Awards are an American award for popular crime fiction literary works.
-The Gumshoe Awards are awarded annually by the American Internet magazine Mystery Ink (not to be confused with Mystery Inc.) to recognize the best achievements in crime fiction.
+The Gumshoe Awards were an American award for popular crime fiction literary works.
+The Gumshoe Awards were awarded annually by the American Internet magazine Mystery Ink (not to be confused with Mystery Inc.) to recognize the best achievements in crime fiction.
 The nominated books were chosen from those published for the first time in the United States in English (or English translation).
-They have been awarded since 2002 in several categories:
+They were awarded in several categories: